beyond-sharepoint/sp-angular-webpack/README.md

 ```

-You'll be able to open a browser to http://localhost:8080 and view the samples that use data from your sharepoint web.
+You'll be able to open a browser to http://localhost:8080 and view the samples that use data from your SharePoint web.